alanhwu/SaveStates/README.md

 cd SaveStates/save_states && npm install
 npm start
 ```
+To start the backend servers, run `node start_db.js`.
+Then visit
-Then visit `localhost:3000` in your browser of choice.
+`localhost:3000` in your browser of choice.

 ## How this project is organized
 The general file structure for this project is as follows: